AdamLnenicka/AVS/README.md

 ### Selection and Design of Virtualization/Containerization/Cloud Solutions
 - **Solution Design**: Evaluate and design suitable virtualization, containerization, and cloud solutions for practical use cases.

-### Recap and Examination Preparation
-- **Recap and Consultation**: Review course content and prepare for examinations.

-## Conclusion

-This project provides hands-on experience and understanding of virtualization, containerization, and cloud technologies.
-Each task represents a practical implementation aimed at enhancing skills in deployment and management of these platforms.